alisalaah/meteorcms/README.md

 install
 =======

-Meteor is it's own application which runs it's own web server and packaging system which is built on Node.js, Sockets.io, etc. Since it runs it's own web server you can have this code anywhere.
+Meteor is it's own application which runs it's own web server and packaging system which is built on Node.js, Sockjs, etc. Since it runs it's own web server you can have this code anywhere.
 In Step 2 you can change ~/Sites/ to any directory, though that is probably the best place on your development machine to have it.

 Steps: